diku-dk/sigdoc/README.md

 specified identifier.
-Also, the tool scans the implementation files for structure identifiers, identifying implementations of the signatures and generates a documentation page with an index over structure identifier (with links to the signature documentation).
+Also, the tool scans the implementation files for structure identifiers, identifying implementations of the signatures and generates a documentation page with an index over structure identifiers (with links to the signature documentation).

-The generated HTML documentation embeds an auto-completing search field that depends on the jquery library placed in the `lib/` subdirectory.
-For the generated code to work, copy the content of the `lib/` directory into the target directory for the documentation.
+The generated HTML documentation embeds an auto-completing search field that depends on the jquery library placed in the `jslib/` subdirectory.
+For the generated code to work, copy the content of the `jslib/` directory into the target directory for the documentation.

-Based on the file paths, the tool also tries to identify if the signature or structure stem from an `smlpkg` package.
+Based on the file paths, the tool also tries to identify if the signature or structure stem from an `smlpkg` package, and if so, a link to the package is embedded in the generated HTML documentation.

 The result of running `sigdoc` on a series of signature and implementation files, is a set of files written to the working